-DG: We found that it is not so much the overall frequency of imitation, but the open-minded way in which you make the decision that gives these high vaccination coverages.
+YX: We found that it is not so much the overall frequency of imitation, but the open-minded way of decision-making that gives these high vaccination coverages.

-Moreover, in mathematics, we like to obtain confirmation of simulation results by proving rigorous theorems, like this one:
+Moreover, in mathematics, we like to obtain confirmation of simulation results by proving rigorous theorems.